 WORKING DOCUMENT TOWARDS A HANDBOOK ON UNMANNED AIRCRAFT DETECT AND AVOID SYSTEMS [HDBK.UAS_DAA]

+Handbook on Unmanned Aircraft Detect-and-Avoid Systems

 (202X)

-[Editor’s note: The intent of establishing this new Handbook is to replace working document towards a preliminary draft new Report ITU-R M.[UA_AIRBORNE_DAA] (Annex 32 to Doc.
-5B/225) and working document towards a preliminary draft new Report ITU-R M.[UA_GROUND_DAA] (Annex 33 to Doc.
-5B/225).
-A framework for the Handbook is presented here that includes relevant UAS information provided by ICAO.
-Administrations are urged to bring contributions to the next meeting of WP 5B to continue the process of developing this Handbook.]
+[Editor’s note: The intent of establishing this new Handbook is to replace ITU-R Report M.2204“Characteristics and spectrum considerations for sense and avoid systems use on unmanned aircraft systems” .]

+[Editor’s note: Chapter 2 of this Handbook includes relevant UAS information provided by ICAO.]

 [Editor’s note: In the present contribution, one Administration would like to discuss the aim of the Handbook.